ArctosDB/documentation-wiki/_documentation/catalog.markdown

 Re: <http://mailman.yale.edu/pipermail/nhcoll-l/2016-March/009178.html>

-Collections with “less citable” catalog number schemes are extremely unlikely to support actionable citations, and so little is lost if the “traditional catalog numbers” are subsumed under a “citable catalog number.”
+Collections with "less citable" catalog number schemes are extremely unlikely to support actionable citations, and so little is lost if the "traditional catalog numbers" are subsumed under a "citable catalog number."
 This approach has been used to unify and disambiguate several Arctos collections; we find tradition little excuse to go forward under systems which discourage good science